Skip to content

 Setting rate floors too high.
 Operators resist dropping below a certain price point for psychological reasons.
 “Our rooms are worth at least €100.”
 But an empty room earns €0.
 A data-driven floor based on variable costs (housekeeping, amenities, energy) is typically much lower than what feels right emotionally.

 Ignoring the algorithm too often.
-If you override 80% of recommendations, you’re paying for software you don’t trust.
-Either recalibrate the system or commit to following its guidance for a full quarter before judging results.
+If you override most recommendations, you’re paying for software you don’t trust.
+Either recalibrate the system or commit to following its guidance for a full quarter before judging results, as Cornell School of Hotel Administration revenue-management literature repeatedly emphasises.

 Forgetting about length-of-stay pricing.
 A three-night booking is worth more than three one-night bookings (lower turnover cost, higher satisfaction).
 Your RMS should incentivize longer stays during appropriate periods.